 In a nutshell, when you invest or have the correct tools and equipment for any job, boy does it make your life a whole lot easier.

-Are you new to fashion design, sewing or crafts check out my list of tools and equipment that I’ve been using in my studio since “Diana Ross was #1 with Upside Down” in the UK charts here.
+Are you new to fashion design, sewing or crafts?
+Check out my list of tools and equipment here.

 What’s Inside Your Fashion Design Studio or Tool Box?
 Tell us in the comments below so we can geek out together…